NHERI-SimCenter/BRAILS/docs/common/user_manual/modules/occupancyClassifier.rst

     Image :  image_examples/Occupancy/COM/42915.jpg     Class : COM (100.0%)
     Results written in file tmp/occupancy_preds.csv

-The images used in this example are:
+Sample images used in this example are:

 .. list-table::